golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

 1. Build the example

-    * In the terminal at the bottom of the VScode window, verify you are in the `app` folder
+    * In the terminal at the bottom of the VS Code window, verify you are in the `app` folder
     * Build app